dmackeyward/davids-sports-app/README.md

 # David's Sports Application

-This simple React application allows users to geenrate 3 random sports and either requests for 3 new sports, re-order the existing sports throughout page reloads, and to remove a single sport
+This simple React application allows users to generate 3 random sports and either requests for 3 new sports, re-order the existing sports throughout page reloads, and to remove a single sport

 This application features: